Kaustav-Mandal/JSON-API/README.md

 1. Import the project in STS/ Eclipse IDE and do a Maven update.
 2. The default port is 8080 and base url is : http://localhost:8080/api/posts/
-3. Run the below URLs from Postman client: http://localhost:8080/api/posts/api/ping --> [which returns sucess message] http://localhost:8080/api/posts?tags=health&sortBy=likes&direction=asc --> [returns all the posts in ascending order by their likes and they are tagged to 'health']
+3. Run the below URLs from Postman client: http://localhost:8080/api/posts/api/ping --> [which returns success message] http://localhost:8080/api/posts?tags=health&sortBy=likes&direction=asc --> [returns the posts which are tagged to 'health' and result appears in ascending order by #likes of each post

 ## Different Constraints on URL